 The Research and Innovation Talent Visa offers many benefits for exceptional researchers.
 Compared with holders of other visas, those researchers who use this route have greater flexibility both before they come to the UK and in the choices they can make about their work once they are here.
 Visa holders are able to more easily change roles or earn additional income from other sources, and have also greater flexibility to travel overseas.

 As a Designated Competent Body, the British Academy advises the Home Office whether an individual who makes an application for a Research and Innovation Talent Visa is demonstrably ‘exceptionally talented’ or has ‘exceptional promise’.
 If an endorsement is granted, the final immigration decision rests with the Home Office.
-This document provides an overview of the process.
-Further information is available in the Frequently Asked Questions available for download here.
+Further information is available in the Research and Innovatation Talent Visa FAQ's.

 Other Designated Competent Bodies for the Research and Innovation Talent Visa under the Home Office Tier 1 (Exceptional Talent) Visa Route include:

 - The Royal Society – for natural and medical science applications

 - The Royal Academy of Engineering – for engineering applications

 Under the Home Office Tier 1 (Exceptional Talent) Visa Route, Designated Competent Bodies include also: